 2. Skill Type A: Professional jobs that require a university degree, including:

-3. Skill Level B: Technical jobs and skilled trades that requires a college diploma or training, such as an apprenticeship, including:
+3. Skill Level B: Technical jobs and skilled trades that require a college diploma or training, such as an apprenticeship, including:

 - Industrial butchers